I am Zentalk, not Whatsapp and Signal!

 As is known, Threema and Signal use the communication between the two devices through a server.
 A man-in-the-middle attack is a type of cyberattack in which a malicious actor infiltrates a conversation between two parties, impersonates both parties, and gains access to information that the two parties were trying to send to each other.
 A man-in-the-middle attack allows a malicious actor to intercept, send, and receive data that was intended for someone else or was not intended to be sent at all, without either outside party knowing until it is too late.
 Man-in-the-middle attacks can be abbreviated in many ways, including MITM, MitM, MiM, or MIM.
 Hosting a server-based communication app it's not the solution for the future.

-Next to great usability, under the infrastructure, you’ll find Zentalk protects users' contact history from large companies that may sell all this information because they have your message history and also will have quantum resistance with multiple cryptography encryptions.
+Users will find state-of-the-art encryption with AES-256, Diffie-Helman, RSA, and El-Gamal security in Zentalk.
+Zentalk protects users' contact history from large companies that may sell all this information because they have users' message/communication history.
+It will also have quantum resistance with multiple cryptography encryptions.

 Zentalk has its own network called Zentameshnet that helps users communicate across themselves in a wide range of areas without internet access.
 Hosting a Zentanode is an important point in the ecosystem of Zentalk.
-For using Zentalk users don't have to pay money for using Zentalk.
-Zentalk will reward its users and supporters with the Zenta token.
+Users don't have to pay money for using Zentalk.
+Zentalk will reward the users who support Zentanetwork with the Zentachain($CHAIN).

-In the Zentameshnet, each Zentanode is connected to one or more than one node.
-If a user sends a message from Zentalk and the message is sent through the Zentameshnet, it passes from one Zentanode to the next until the message has reached the desired recipient.
-Zentameshnet relay messages using either a flooding technique or a routing technique.
-With routing, the message moves along the road, jumping from one Zentanode to another until it reaches its destination.
-At last, Zentameshnet is absolutely reliable and secure.
+In the Zentameshnet, Zentanodes are connected to one or more than one Zentanode.
+When a Zentalk user sends a message or any data, the message is transmitted from one Zentanode to another one via Zentameshnet until it reaches the desired recipient.
+Zentameshnet relays messages using either a flooding technique or a routing technique.
+Zentameshnet is absolutely reliable and secure.